The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Conclusion

-In one way or another, the intrinsic nature of all incomplete-market heterogeneous agent models is deeply rooted in connections between the costate (shadow) variables associated with the individual savings problems.
-The representative agent point of view reviewed in Sec.~\ref{sec:Intro}, or the classical Markovian game theoretic formulation (see, for example, \cite{GKSS00}, \cite{KSS94},~\cite{KSS97}) or the MFG formulation (see, for example, \cite{AHLLM17}, \cite{ALL22}, \cite{CD18}) do not capture all of these connections across time and across a large population of households.
-Such formulations are useful~-- indeed, preferable~-- in models where the backward-forward-backward connections noted in the foregoing are redundant, i.e., happen to be a consequence of the remaining components of the model and the equilibrium can be identified without them.
-As~we have seen in Sec.~\ref{sec:Intro} however, such a redundancy may be absent even in a simple model of pure exchange economy with no aggregate shocks.
-An alternative approach, which one may call ``self-aware shadow programming,'' was proposed in \cite{DL12} and was further expanded and revised in the present \chptr\ to accommodate for a large population of households.
-The~innovation in the new approach can be summarized in three principle aspects.
-First, the method is built around the notion of equilibrium introduced in \cite{DL12} and does not rely on the notion of Nash equilibrium (it was noted earlier that the latter is not meaningful in the context of heterogeneous models with finitely many agents).
-Second, it provides a simultaneous solution to a very large number of optimization problems the structure of which is not known in the outset (figuratively speaking, solves an HJB or a master equations with coefficients that are defined only while the simultaneous solution is being sought).
-Third, it uncovers important channels for distribution transfer that are not possible to place within the known frameworks of the Kolmogorov forward equation, or the McKean-Vlasov equation, or the master equation in MFG.
-The new method can be implemented in practice by way of functional programming and can produce equilibria that are consistent with widely cited case studies, but also equilibria in some critically important classical models that have not been adequately resolved by other means.
-It can also replicate the well documented and widely discussed results of Krusell and Smith without simulation and without the need to postulate infinite time horizon (in fact, with a closed-form solution for some important parts of the equilibrium).
-It provides a nearly complete answer to the question whether or not only-the-mean-matters point of view, put forward by Krusell and Smith \cite{KS98}, is reasonably accurate and under what restrictions.
-Moreover, the new approach reveals structures and features of Krusell-Smith's model that does not appear possible to uncover by other means.
+The new method can be implemented by way of functional programming and can produce equilibria that are consistent with widely cited case studies, but also equilibria in some critically important classical models that have not been adequately resolved by other means.
+It can also replicate the well documented and widely discussed results of Krusell and Smith without simulation and without the need to postulate infinite time horizon (in fact, with a closed-form solution for some important parts of the equilibrium)~-- see \ref{closed-form}, \ref{transport-K}, Fig.~\ref{fgKS13}.
+It provides a nearly complete answer to the question whether or not only-the-mean-matters point of view, put forward by Krusell and Smith \cite{KS98}, is reasonably accurate and under what restrictions~-- see~\ref{mod-accu}.
+Moreover, the new approach reveals previously unknown structures and features of Krusell-Smith's model~-- see Fig.~\ref{fgKS5} and Fig.~\ref{fgKSlast}.